A: Japan Top 10 Radio was pulled down from our provider, Radionomy for the following reason:

 A: One of the most unique features about our podcast is our hosts.
 The talking they do allows them to connect with our listeners, in comparison to all the other English based Japanese music radio stations out there.
 Our show fundamentally prides on allowing listeners to be knowledgeable about the music they hear on our show along with being up to date with their Japanese music knowledge.
 This allows us build a show that is uniquely different from all the others.
 And quite frankly, our hosts would love it if all of our listeners interacted with them!
 So join in on the conversation and share the mutual love for Japanese music and culture together!

 A: ABSOLUTELY.
-No matter what the mistake is, whether it is about the content or about the actual technical audio editing, we always strike 100% to have a perfectly made podcast.
+No matter what the mistake is, whether it is about the content or about the actual technical audio editing, we always strive 100% of the time to have a perfectly made podcast.
 Please contact us immediately if you hear something off on our show.
-We will strive to fix the episode, but if it is not possible, we will take measures to ensure the mistake will be corrected in the best way possible.
+We will do our best to fix the episode, but if it is not possible, we will take measures to ensure the mistake is acknowledged and corrected for future episodes.
 This also goes with our website.
 If you see something off on our site (such as grammar, song title spelling, wrong info), do also alert us.
 Just like our episodes, we strive to have a perfectly made website for all our listeners to enjoy browsing.
-Email us at firstname.lastname@example.org to address the error(s).
+Email us at email@example.com to address the error(s).

 A: Our main focus is to showcase the top 10 J-Pop songs currently on the Japanese music charts.
 The reason why we do a top 10 countdown is because we feel that it is an adequate length of songs to get a good variety of popular music in Japan.
 In addition, having more songs on our countdown list would involve greater repetition, meaning songs between regular episodes would repeat more often, therefore, to keep things new and fresh, we limit our list to a top 10.
-We do top 50 episodes twice a year, once in July and the other around the New Year, to showcase a special theme or showcase the biggest songs of that year, respectively.
+We do top 50^ episodes twice a year, once in July and the other around the New Year, to showcase a special theme or showcase the biggest songs of that year, respectively.
 We also have special episodes (with special themes) that run throughout the year and these lists can often involve more than a top 10 list, though rarely would it exceed 20 songs.
-Artist of the month episodes are always kept to a top 5 list so listeners can get a sense of the music that artist produces.
+Artist of the month episodes are also kept either to a top 10 list (for Patreon donors) or top 5 list (for all other listeners) so that our audience can get a sense of the music that artist produces.

 A: This helps to keep our episodes shorter and our audience engaged with the talking while hearing what will be playing next once the talking finishes.
 It is a standard in radio industry to conduct this practice and not atypical for many radio stations to integrate talking over parts of the music.
 We do not, however, talk over a singing portion of the song, thus meaning we only keep the talking to instrumental parts of the songs in the beginning or the end of a song (if applicable).
 We would recommend listeners to purchase the songs we feature on the podcast, as our goal is to support these musicians through featuring their music to the public.